phpxbn/sjcl/Markdown.md

 ```javascript
         $memoryManager = Zend\Memory\Memory::factory('File', $backendOptions);
 ```
-You can see documentation not this Class Memory.:smile:/play secret
+You can see documentation not this Class Memory.:smile:

+/play secret

 ```javascript